CAM603/Python-JavaScript-CS-Masterclass/SinglyLL/README.md

 #### Psuedo Code

 -   if there are no nodes in the list, return undefined
+-   declare a variable, _current_, set as the head
+-   declare a variable, _newTail_, set to _current_
 -   loop through the list until you reach the tail
+    -   while _current.next_ is not null or None:
+        -   _newTail_ = current
+        -   current = current.next
+    -   Once current.next is null or None, _newTail_ will be the second to last node
--   set the next property of the second to last node to be null
+-   set the next property of _newTail_ to be null or None
--   set the tail to be the the second to last node
+-   set the tail to be _newTail_
 -   decrement the length of the list by one
+-   if the length now = 0, set head and tail to null or None
 -   return the value of the node removed

 ### Shift